 Testing redirects conclude all preparatory work for the migration.

-What’s left is pushing the new site live….
+What’s left is to push the new site live….

 Part III.
 The Launch